 The Torah Portion of Tetzaveh

-The Sages say that the Me'il (the robe of the Cohen HaGadol) atones for the sin of Lashon Hara (evil speech).
+The Sages say that the Me'il (the robe of the Kohen HaGadol) atones for the sin of Lashon Hara (evil speech).
 The reason is, that there ought to be something that has a sound in order to atone for Lashon Hara, which occurs through sound, and the Me'il has a sound emanating from its bells.
 In addition, the Me'il was folded over at its top opening, to hint that one needs to greatly guard himself in order to keep his mouth closed.
-And this is also hinted at (by the bells and pomegranates of the Me'il), because on the one hand the mouth needs to make a sound, like the bells, and this refers to the sound of Torah learning, but the mouth needs to be silent like a pomegranate, in order to not speak Lashon Hara.
-And if one will act in this manner, then "his sound shall be heard when he goes into the holy place" (Shemot 28:35), that is to say, that his prayers will be accepted.
+And also "a golden bell and a pomegranate" comes to hint to us that on the one hand, one needs to keep his mouth closed like a pomegranate and not speak forbidden speech, for the pomegranate is like an egg which is sealed and doesn't have a mouth.
+And on the other hand, when one's speech is for a holy purpose he shouldn't keep quiet but rather open his mouth, like the bells that made a sound for the purpose of holiness, as it is written "its sound shall be heard when he enters the Sanctuary" (Shemot 28:35), meaning that when it comes to a matter of holiness the sound of one's voice should be heard (for example, when praying or learning Torah).
+In addition the Chafetz Chaim writes that if one does so (that is, closes his mouth to avoid forbidden speech, but makes his voice heard for the purpose of holiness), "his voice will be heard when he enters the Sanctuary", that is to say, that his prayers will be accepted.

 It is told about one of the early Tzadikim (Righteous Men), that when he was still a little boy, his father said to him: "If you tell me where the Holy One Blessed Be He is, I will give you one gold coin".
 The little one answered: "If you tell me where he can't be found, I will give you two gold coins, because the Holy One Blessed Be He fills the whole world with His Glory".